 My research interests are in applied and theoretical labour economics, particularly in search and matching.
-I will be joining the School of Economics at the University of Nottingham as an Assistant Professor in the autumn of 2017.

 In the U.S. the average black worker has a lower employment rate and earns a lower wage compared to his white counterpart.
 Lang and Lehmann (2012) argue that black-white wage and employment gaps are smaller for high-skill workers.
 We show that a model combining employer taste-based discrimination, search frictions and skill complementarities can replicate these regularities, and estimate it using data from the U.S. manufacturing sector.
 We find that discrimination is quantitatively important to understand differences in wages and job finding rates across workers with low education levels, whereas skill differences are the main driver of those differences among workers with high education levels.

 We develop and estimate a structural model that incorporates a sizable public sector in a labor market with search frictions.
 The wage distribution and the employment rate in the public sector are taken as exogenous policy parameters.
 Overall wage distribution and employment rate are determined within the model, taking into account the private sector’s endogenous response to public sector employment policies.
 Job turnover is sector specific and transitions between sectors depend on the worker’s decision to accept alternative employment in the same or different sector by comparing the value of employment in the current and prospective jobs.
 The model is estimated on British data by a method of moments.
 We use the model to simulate the impact of various counterfactual public sector wage and employment policies.